ashislaha/CarDetection-Keras/README.md

 Training Data set is uploaded in https://drive.google.com/drive/folders/0B0QC-w3ZqaT1RzlGeGtYeVE2cTA .
 Put the data set into your working directory to train the model.
 It contains around 1500 training data & 100 test data where both car & non-car images are present.

+If you want to test a random image whether car is present in the image or not : goto "model" directory -->  paste your image in "test" folder --> $ python predictions.py --file='test/your_image'

 Used both Convolutional Neural Network(CNN) & Dense Neural Network(DNN) to train the model.

 CNN gives 99.6% accuracy on Training data & 88.6% on Test data.